d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 ## Classification Problems

-To get our feet wet, let's start off with a simple image classification problem.
+To get our feet wet, let us start off with a simple image classification problem.
 Here, each input consists of a $2\times2$ grayscale image.
 We can represent each pixel value with a single scalar, giving us four features $x_1, x_2, x_3, x_4$.
-Further, let's assume that each image belongs to one among the categories "cat", "chicken" and "dog".
+Further, let us assume that each image belongs to one among the categories "cat", "chicken" and "dog".

 Next, we have to choose how to represent the labels.